-The Corporate Governance and Insolvency Bill 2020 (the "Bill"), which had its second and third readings in the House of Commons on 3 June 2020, contains provisions which will significantly impact upon the effect of so-called Ipso Facto termination clauses in contracts for the supply of goods and services in the context of insolvency proceedings.
+The Corporate Insolvency and Governance Act 2020 (the "Act"), which came into force on 26 June 2020, contains provisions which will significantly impact upon the effect of so-called Ipso Facto termination clauses in contracts for the supply of goods and services in the context of insolvency proceedings.

-The Bill is being fast-tracked through Parliament, as many of its provisions deal with business recovery issues arising due to COVID-19.
+The Act was fast-tracked through Parliament, as many of its provisions deal with business recovery issues arising due to COVID-19.
 However, the provisions relating to Ipso Facto clauses are not a temporary measure and will have permanent effect.
-These provisions will apply in the context of any form of insolvency proceeding (including the new forms introduced by the Bill).
+These provisions will apply in the context of any form of insolvency proceeding (including the new forms introduced by the Act).
 Nonetheless, the primary aim of these provisions is to assist companies which wish to use insolvency proceedings to restructure or sell the business to maintain key contracts during the course of the insolvency proceedings (thus making it easier to achieve a successful sale or restructuring), and to prevent suppliers from holding their customers to ransom over crucial goods or services.
-In order to ensure that suppliers are not unduly prejudiced by these protections, the Bill also contains provisions requiring the customer to pay for any goods or services supplied during the relevant insolvency proceedings (although suppliers will be unable to pursue any historic debts).
+In order to ensure that suppliers are not unduly prejudiced by these protections, the Act also contains provisions requiring the customer to pay for any goods or services supplied during the relevant insolvency proceedings (although suppliers will be unable to purse any historic debts).

 We answer some of the key questions that this raises for suppliers of goods and services under English law contracts.